-The main purpose of the EDS2 is to help local NHS organisations, in discussion with local partners and communities, to review and improve their performance for people with characteristics protected by the Equality Act 2010.
-By implementing the EDS2, the Trust is further supported to deliver its Public Sector Equality Duty.
+The main purpose of the EDS2 is to help NHS organisations, in discussion with local partners and communities, to review and improve their performance for people with characteristics protected by the Equality Act 2010.
+By using the EDS2, the Trust is further supported to deliver its Public Sector Equality Duty.

 There are four EDS2 goals that relate to issues that matter to people who use, and work in, the NHS:

 To view the documents please see below in the document library folder called 'NHS Equality Delivery System 2' .